alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 - signature of the person responsible for the consignment

-You must make sure your exporter includes original health certificates with the consignment, and that they are kept by the person who ordered the consignment.
+The freight forwarder should keep the journey log and animal transport certificate.

-The transporter should keep the journey log and animal transport certificate.
+## When your consignment arrives

-### When your consignment arrives
+Get your consignment checked by an APHA inspector.

-The animals must be taken directly to the place of destination that you’ve named on the health certificate.
+Once checked, animals must be taken directly to the place of destination that you’ve named on the health certificate.

-You must rest livestock (except for registered horses) for 48 hours before moving them again.
+You must rest livestock (except for registered horses) for 48 hours if you intend to move them again.

 ### Checking animal identification